serhatcann/dog-list-app/README.md

 ## Steps
 1. Clone the project and run `yarn` to install all required dependencies.
 2. After installation done, you can start the project with `yarn start`.
-3. Below commends are generated automatically by `create-react-app` bootstrap and can be used for this project.
+3. Below commands are generated automatically by `create-react-app` bootstrap and can be used for this project.

 ## Available Scripts